chnpat/LMS/readme.rst

 Changelog and New Features
 **************************

-Version 0.1.0
+**Version 1.0.0**
--  `Added basic files for starting a project.
+1. Added basic files for starting a project.

-Version 0.2.0
+**Version 1.1.0**
--  `Added a login view along with user's controller and model.
+1. Added a login view along with user's controller and model.
--  `Added a basic student registration view and its corresponding model functions.
+2. Added a basic student registration view and its corresponding model functions.
--  `Applied an AdminLTE theme to project and customization to use it as templates.
+3. Applied an AdminLTE theme to project and customization to use it as templates.
--  `Added a Dashboard view along with the controller and model.
+4. Added a Dashboard view along with the controller and model.
--  `Added an Admin Configuration view and its controller and model functions.
+5. Added an Admin Configuration view and its controller and model functions.

-Version 0.3.0
+**Version 1.2.0**
--  `Added a User Management Functionality (User Account List view and User Account Detail view)
+6. Added a User Management Functionality (User Account List view and User Account Detail view)

 *******************
 Server Requirements